Scalable Optimization and Control (SOC) Lab

 Research overview

-Our research lies in the interface of learning, optimization, and control of network systems, and their applications to cyber-physical systems, especially autonomous vehicles, and traffic systems.
+Our research lies at the interface of learning, optimization, and control of network systems, and their applications to cyber-physical systems, especially autonomous vehicles and traffic systems.
 The goal is to develop computationally efficient and distributed solutions for large-scale network systems by exploring and exploiting real-world system structures.
-Our work has been integrating various mathematical, computational, and engineering tools to develop novel methods and frameworks for control and optimization.
+Our work integrates various mathematical, computational, and engineering tools to develop novel methods and frameworks for control and optimization.
 Most of our research is in one of the following directions:

-Join us for the SOC Reading Group, where we meet regularly to discuss classical and the latest papers in optimization and control.
+Join us for the SOC Reading Group, where we meet regularly to discuss classic and recent papers in optimization and control.
 This opportunity is open to UC San Diego students.
 Feel free to join if you're interested!

 1. Data-driven and learning-based control